Constipation in Children

 about your child’s symptoms and health history.
 The provider will give your child

-- How old was your baby when he or she had their first stool?
+- How old was your baby when they had

 - How often does your child have a bowel movement?